PaulESantos/RDataScience/07_Reproducibile.md

 ![](07_Reproducibile_files/figure-html/unnamed-chunk-4-1.png)<!-- -->

 ## Step 4:

-Update the YAML header to keep the markdown file
+Update the YAML header to keep the markdown file from this:

-From this:

 ```r
 title: "Untitled"